brainix/pottery/README.md

 decoupling how you use `Redlock` from the forking/threading model of your application/service.

-`Redlock`s time out (by default, after 10 seconds).
+`Redlock`s are automatically released (by default, after 10 seconds).
 You should take care to ensure that your critical section completes well within the timeout.
-The reasons that `Redlock`s time out are to preserve [&ldquo;liveness&rdquo;](http://redis.io/topics/distlock#liveness-arguments) and to avoid deadlocks (in the event that a process dies inside a critical section before it releases its lock).
+The reasons that `Redlock`s are automatically released are to preserve [&ldquo;liveness&rdquo;](http://redis.io/topics/distlock#liveness-arguments) and to avoid deadlocks (in the event that a process dies inside a critical section before it releases its lock).